-The goal of a pension fund is to ensure that you get enough money after your retirement.
-The percentage of your average salary determines pension pay-outs for the past few years of employment.
+A pension fund aims to ensure you get enough money after retirement.
+The percentage of your average salary determines pension payouts for the past few years of employment.

-Pension funds can be open or closed.
+Pension funds can be opened or closed.
 Open pension funds have no membership restrictions and are custodians of at least one pension plan.

 Closed pension funds are only open to specific employees and can be classified into single-employer, multi-employer, related member, and individual pension funds.

 Investing in real estate and other physical objects can be a perfect option to boost your retirement savings.